bedangSen/VoiceSens/README.md

 ## To Do

-* Make a pull request to the SpeechRecognition Library to update the ibm_recognize serivice to the updated IBM credentials service.
-(IBM Watson no longer provides _username_ and _password_)
 * Hashing the audio files and signing it with the clients private key, to prevent man in the middle attacks.
-* Working on the front end.
 * Improve the accuracy of the GMM model.
 * Add solution architecture.
 * Storing the models in a secure Object storage